Fedalto/ideas/README.md

 The data that is being rendered by an application can be inspected and used as a datasource for another interface.
 This should also be programmatically accessible.

- * An open folder manager window a folder open.
-This can be interpreted as a list of dates and times.
+ * An open folder manager window has a folder open.
+Amongst other things, this can be interpreted as a list of dates and times (for the files in the folder).
 A calendar program can read and display the sequence of dates and times to show when files were created/modified along a timeline.
 This may be useful with photographs.

  * A spreadsheet program is opened and contains a sequence of dates.
 When the user views a date in a different application or on a web page, the environment refers to the spreadsheet filename.

  * An application or form on a website is requesting a piece of data.
 Data of the same type is also being displayed in another user interface.
 Selecting the input field will display a list of potential sources of this information, one being the active application.

 This functionality would be user driven as to avoid performance issues.
 If I want to see what an application is using or doing: